 'Creativity gives meaning to loss'

-Belgian floral designer Sören van Laer finds making funeral arrangements a very important part of his work as a floral designer.
-'Flowers not only bring comfort, they also express appreciation for the deceased.
-It is therefore very important to make very personal and creative funeral arrangements because creativity gives meaning to loss.'
+Belgian floral designer Sören van Laer considers making funeral arrangements a very important part of his work as a florist.
+‘Flowers not only bring comfort, they also express appreciation for the deceased.
+It is therefore very important to create very personal and creative funeral work because creativity gives meaning to loss.’

-'I signal an increase in demand for urn decorations.
-This requires a separate approach but also offers opportunities to create very refined funeral arrangements.
+‘I am noticing that the demand for urn decorations is increasing.
+This requires a separate approach but also offers opportunities to create very refined funeral work.
 For farewell flower arrangements, I prefer to use colorful flowers.
-Colors soften grief.'
+Colors soften the grief.’

 Working with symbolism also generates many possibilities.
-'For example, lavender has the properties of being soothing, calming, soothing, uplifting and balancing.
-The flower symbolizes balance, devotion, friendly love, admiration and beauty.
-Lavender has a subtle color and fragrance and in this way connects body, mind and spirit, making it an exquisite flower for farewell flower arrangements.'
+'For example, lavender has the properties of being soothing, calming, softening, uplifting, and balancing.
+The flower symbolizes balance, dedication, friendly love, admiration, and beauty.
+Lavender has a subtle color and scent and thus connects body, mind, and soul, making it an excellent flower for farewell floral arrangements.'

 Spiritual

-By using natural cherry branches with leaves in combination with the almost luminous white Phalaenopsis and Zantedeschia, this arrangement has a certain spiritual aura.
-In Oasis Bio floral foam on a plastic tray, first the Prunus branches, Asparagus plumosus, Rudbeckia, Ornithogalum and Daucus were inserted.
-Then the callas and butterfly orchids are centrally arranged.
-Tillandsia plants make a nice finishing touch.
+Through the use of natural cherry branches with leaves in combination with the almost luminous white Phalaenopsis and Zantedeschia, this arrangement has a certain spiritual appearance.
+In Oasis Bio floral foam on a plastic dish, the Prunus branches, Asparagus plumosus, Rudbeckia, Ornithogalum and Daucus are inserted first.
+Then the callas and moth orchids are arranged centrally.
+Tillandsia plants provide a beautiful finish.

 Clematis Wreath

-Clematis tendrils form the basis of this natural grave arrangement.
-Thick stems were first used to define the base of the wreath, with thin tendrils woven in between until a beautiful shape was created.
-A saucer with Oasis Bio floral foam was placed in the center of the wreath and secured together with wire.
-First, the basic flowers were staked: Dahlia, roses and Senecio.
-Then Tillandsia, Sempervivum and Asparagus plumosus provided the finishing touches.
+Clematis vines form the basis of this natural funeral arrangement.
+Thick stems are first used to determine the base of the wreath, after which thin vines are woven between them until a beautiful shape is created.
+A dish with Oasis Bio floral foam is placed in the middle of the wreath and attached with wire.
+First, the base flowers are arranged: Dahlia, roses, and Senecio.
+Subsequently, Tillandsia, Sempervivum, and Asparagus plumosus provide the finishing touch.

 ‘Boho has the playful, seventies hippie flair with a certain chic’

-Belgian Floral Designer Chantal Post enjoyed the master's degree in floral design in Vught.
-As president of the Belgian florists' union Be-Florist, she has been committed to promoting the beautiful profession of floristry and supporting florists since 2021.
+Belgian Floral Designer Chantal Post enjoyed the master's program in Floristry in Vught.
+As chairman of the Belgian florists' union Be-Florist, she has been committed to promoting the beautiful profession of florist and supporting florists since 2021.

-'The contemporary bohemian style you see a lot at weddings is a melting pot of different cultural influences.
-Bohemian (or boho) fashion, is a timeless and stylish look perfect for anyone who wants to look chic with a nonchalant touch.
-Accessories, often made from natural materials such as wood, stone and shells, also play a prominent role.
-The free-spirited style combines different textures and vibrant colors into an eclectic yet cohesive whole.'
+‘The contemporary bohemian style that you often see at weddings is a melting pot of different cultural influences.
+Bohemian (or boho) fashion is a timeless and stylish look that is perfect for anyone who wants to look chic with a nonchalant touch.
+Accessories, often made of natural materials such as wood, stone and shells, also play a prominent role.
+The free-spirited style combines different textures and vibrant colors into an eclectic yet cohesive whole.’

-'A signature boho bridal bouquet has a natural look - combining the playful, casual seventies hippie flair with a certain chic.
-The waterfall shape is also typical of a boho bridal bouquet - especially if it is realized with special natural materials or different textures.'
+‘A characteristic boho bridal bouquet has a natural look – and is a combination of the playful, nonchalant seventies hippie flair with a certain chic.
+The waterfall shape is also typical of a boho bridal bouquet – especially if it is realized with special natural materials or different textures.’

 Floral Boho Bridal Party

-Say bridal party, wedding or wedding and you envision a beautiful festive and dreamy image of a stylish country event venue a lush green setting and excellent decor with the most beautiful flowers and greenery.
-The bridal bouquet is elegant, carefully crafted in a
+Mention a bridal party, wedding, or marriage, and a beautiful, festive, and dreamy image appears: a stylish, rural event location, a lush green environment, and excellent decoration with the most beautiful flowers and greenery.
+The bridal bouquet is elegant, carefully made in a

-distinct shape with special materials and flowers.
-There are so many possibilities, it is not for nothing that making bridal floral arrangements is and remains a favorite for many floral designers.
+distinctive shape with special materials and flowers.
+There are so many possibilities; it is not without reason that creating bridal floral work is and remains a favorite for many floral designers.

-Florist Églantine Blanckaert loves to decorate weddings with flowers and create bridal bouquets.
-Her company Xanadu Flowers is not only a flower store (in Floreffe in Belgium), but also a total concept with its own flower garden and event flower arrangements.
+Florist Églantine Blanckaert loves to decorate weddings with flowers and make bridal bouquets.
+In addition to being a flower shop (in Floreffe in Belgium), her company Xanadu Flowers is also a total concept with its own flower garden and events floristry.

-'For me, the ideal client is the one who has confidence in my ability and gives me all the freedom to be creative.
+‘For me, the ideal customer is the customer who has confidence in my abilities and gives me complete freedom to be creative.
 I try to work as ecologically and sustainably as possible.
-Reason I love field bouquets and also the loose character of the 'bohemian' style, both also look very lively and natural.
-I therefore find my inspiration mostly in nature and in everything that surrounds it.'
+The reason I love field bouquets and also the loose character of the 'bohemian' style, both also look very lively and natural.
+I often find my inspiration in nature and in everything that surrounds it.’

-'As a young florist, I am not only targeting a younger audience but more importantly those who share my values, ideology and taste.
-Every florist dreams of customers who love beautiful things without immediately looking at the price.'
+‘As a young florist, I focus not only on a younger audience but especially on the people who share my values, ideology, and taste.
+Every florist dreams of customers who love beautiful things without immediately looking at the price.’